Fluval Spec V Aquarium Review (Pre-2016 Version)

 • Filter Section Height: 9-1/8″ (232 mm).
 This is from the top of the baffle that the filter media rests on to the top edge of the glass

 • Inside Height: 10-9/16″ (268 mm).
-This is for all compartments, measured from the top of bottom glass to the top edge of the glass.
+This is for all compartments, measured from the top of the bottom glass to the top edge of the glass.

 Volume:

 The ‘V’ designation in the model name is supposed to represent the listed volume of the aquarium, which is 5 gallons.
 From the above values, I calculated the following volumes.
-Actual water volumes will be diminished with added decorations, filter media, etc. but it’s an interesting exercise:
+Actual water volumes will be diminished with added decorations, filter media, etc., but it’s an interesting exercise:

 • Overall volume: 5.59 Gallons (21.14 Liters).
 This includes water in the pump and filter sections.